wavefrontHQ/docs/pages/doc/metric_types.md

 [Delta counters](delta_counters.html)  bin to a minute timestamp and treat write operations to the same bin as deltas.
 They are well suited for the kind of bursty traffic you typically get in a Function-as-a-Service environment.
 Many functions execute simultaneously and it's not possible to monitor bursty traffic like that without losing metric points to collision.

-For example, instead of one person with a counter standing at a concert entrance, you have someone take turns at the concert entrance to count the number of people that entered.
-No single person can capture the composite count, so you add up the counters.
+For example, instead of one person with a counter standing at a single concert entrance, several people count, each at one entrance gate.
+Eventually the results from the counters can be added for total attendance.
 In the same way, the Wavefront service can aggregate delta counter information.

 To have Wavefront treat a metric as a delta counter, you have several choices:
 * Use the `cs()` instead of the `ts()` function.